 I served for over two years at a place I called “the church of a hundred funerals.”
 Actually, we only had about 25 my first year, but those actually start to feel like a hundred.
 One of the hazards of a church where the population has aged is that suddenly everyone starts dropping.

 What I’ll never forget is the sight of her children, ages 6 to 16, staring into her coffin.
-Some too young to understand why mommy wouldn’t talk to them when they touched her face.
-Others old enough to be devastated, knowing they’d never see her again.
+Some were too young to understand why mommy wouldn’t talk to them when they touched her face.
+Others were old enough to be devastated, knowing they’d never see her again.
 And a grandmother taking it all in, realizing she’d now be raising these kids herself.

 The other day, I did a funeral for a man I’d never met.
 Only around eight people were in attendance, most all of them his family.
 He was advanced in years, and probably many of his friends had already preceded him in death.

 I watched as his family gathered around his coffin.
 And then, I heard the sobs.
 Judging by the weeping, the death came as a bit of a shock.
 Maybe the man, despite his advanced age, was in good health.
 These deaths are always the worst, as nobody has had time to prepare.
 When someone is dying because they are ill, it is obviously sad when they do pass, but there was time for people to come to terms with having little time left with them.
 But after a sudden death, there may also be a financial shock as people realise that there is debt to pay or finances to sort.
 Whilst a Heggstad Attorney in San Francisco or other similar attorneys can help families overcome these financial burdens, there is still a lot to process, and the funeral can be a culmination of it all.

 Most funerals, people don’t cry audibly.
 There are tears, but they’re subtle, intimate, private.

 But there are those where pastors think to themselves, “Oh no. This one’s gonna be a weeper.”